twyle/Medium-Clone-Email-Service/README.md

 # email-service
-> A service that send users emails such as account activation or password reset email.
+> A service that enables a user to register with a name and email address then confirm their email address.

 <p align="center">
   <img title="Bandit badge" alt="Bandit badge" src="https://github.com/twyle/user-management-service/actions/workflows/feature-development-workflow.yml/badge.svg" />